Back to Blog

 What the CRA evaluates: the "why" and the "how"

-An approval application gets judged on the same two eligibility requirements as every SR&ED claim.
+An approval application gets judged on the same two eligibility requirements as every SR&ED claim: work done to achieve a scientific or technological advancement (the "why"), carried out as a systematic investigation by experiment or analysis (the "how").
 Understand them before you apply, because your project description has to speak their language.

 The "why": advancement.
 The work must be done to advance scientific knowledge or achieve a technological advancement.
 In plain terms: you needed new knowledge because the existing knowledge base couldn't tell you whether or how your approach would work.
 For a software team, that's not "we built a feature."
 It's "we didn't know if this architecture could hit this latency at this scale, and nothing public told us."